dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 ## Syntax

 ~~~
-traffic
+traffic TO...
 ~~~

+* **TO...** are the Envoy control plane endpoint to connect to.
+The syntax mimics the *forward* plugin and must start with `grpc://`.

-The extended syntax (not implemented; everything is hard-coded at the moment):
+The extended syntax is available is you want more control.

 ~~~
 traffic {
-    server grpc://dsdsd <creds>
+    server SERVER [SERVER]...
     node ID
  }
 ~~~

 * node **ID** is how *traffic* identifies itself to the control plane.
 This defaults to `coredns`.

 ## Examples